genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_8.2_2022.md

 In this tutorial, we simulate the translocator protein (TSPO) in the IMM1 implicit membrane model.
 The IMM1 model was originally developed by
-T. Lazaridis [^1], and is available in the CHARMM program package.
+T. Lazaridis,[^1] and is available in the CHARMM program package.
 Recently, we have introduced IMM1 into GENESIS.

 ##  Preparation